1-anita-h/SoCPhysicalDesign-VSDWorkshop/README.md

 ![alt text](https://github.com/1-anita-h/SoCPhysicalDesign-VSDWorkshop/blob/main/Images/38_edit_output_load.png)

 Observe the new rise delay by simulating inv_tran.spice in ngspice again.
+Here it is 1.234ns - 1.015ns = 219ps.
 You can see that the rise delay increases with increase in the output load.

 ![alt text](https://github.com/1-anita-h/SoCPhysicalDesign-VSDWorkshop/blob/main/Images/39_plot_edited_rise_delay.png)